Pi-Squared-Inc/rust-demo-semantics/rust-semantics/preprocessing/arithmetic-operations.md

     imports RUST-SHARED-SYNTAX
     imports private RUST-REPRESENTATION

-    // Operations are implemented only for the same times,
+    // Operations are implemented only for the same types,
     // as implicit type casting (coercion) is not available
     // in Rust.